steven howard renews his motion to depose dick cheney. . .

 judge daniels held, in preliminarily-denying

-howard lawyers' much earlier motion
+howard lawyers' much earlier motion, that if plain-

 tiff howard could not obtain the evidence he